Eroica/crossing/README.md

 Vector space models were created by using [`word2vec`](https://code.google.com/p/word2vec/) on an English and German Wikipedia dump, that were converted to plaintext characters beforehand using a slightly altered version of [`WikiExtractor.py`](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor).
+These tools can be found in the `opt/` directory.

 Many thanks to [http://www.dict.cc](http://www.dict.cc) that provided us with a German-English dictionary.

-The original data and scripts that were used can be found in the `bin/` and `res/` directories.

 Installation
 ------------